The Burst Sonic is a clinically proven electric toothbrush that delivers ultimate value and convenience via the subscription service offered.

 - Year 3 – $40 (4 charges of $10 for the 3 monthly brush head delivery)

 The total cost over 3 years is $210 or 19 cents per day.

 If you buy through this link, we receive a small commission, which helps to fund the work we do on the site.
-You can use the voucher code SAVE10 to get 10% off your first order, thus bringing the cost per day down slightly.
+You can use the voucher code DPAQCW to get up to $30 off your order, thus bringing the cost per day down slightly.

 If you are referred to Burst via an ambassador, you can save $30 on the cost of buying the toothbrush in year 1.
 This reduces the 3 year cost to $180 or 16 cents per day.